-Download paper, RWP 16-12, November 2016; Revised May 2017
+Download paper, RWP 16-12, November 2016; Revised January 2019

 JEL Classification: D23, Q32, Q33, R11

 - Brown, Jason P., Timothy Fitzgerald, and Jeremy G. Weber.
-2016.
-“Asset Ownership, Windfalls, and Income: Evidence from Oil and Gas Royalties”.
+2019.
+“Does Resource Ownership Matter?
+Oil and Gas Royalties and the Income Effect of Extraction”.
 Federal Reserve Bank of Kansas City, Research Working Paper 16-12, November.
 Available at https://doi.org/10.18651/RWP2016-12